Caswell County, North Carolina: Notable political figures

-Caswell County has produced notable political leaders throughout its history, including Donna Edwards, Archibald Debow Murphey, Romulus Mitchell Saunders, and Bartlett Yancey.
+Caswell County has produced notable political leaders throughout its history, including Wilson Carey, Donna Edwards, John H. Kerr, Archibald Murphey, Romulus Mitchell Saunders, John W. Stephens, and Bartlett Yancey.

 Legislators from the county had considerable influence on state politics during the first half of the 19th century.
 Bartlett Yancey was speaker of the North Carolina Senate from 1817 to 1827.
-Romulus Mitchell Saunders was concurrently speaker of the North Carolina House of Commons from 1819 to 1820.
+Romulus M. Saunders was concurrently speaker of the North Carolina House of Commons from 1819 to 1820.

-Archibald D. Murphey has been called North Carolina's "Father of Education."
+Archibald Murphey, who was born in Caswell County, has been called North Carolina's "Father of Education."
 Serving as a state senator, he proposed a publicly financed system of education in 1817.
 Murphey also made proposals regarding internal improvements and constitutional reform.

+Reconstruction-era Republican state senator John W. Stephens, a Caswell County representative in the North Carolina Senate and local agent of the Freedmen's Bureau, worked to expand Black political participation and civil rights; his assassination by Ku Klux Klan members in the Yanceyville courthouse in May 1870 helped trigger Governor William W. Holden’s declaration of insurrection and the Kirk–Holden war.

+Reconstruction-era African American politician Wilson Carey represented Caswell County as a Republican in both the 1868 and 1875 North Carolina constitutional conventions and served in the North Carolina House of Representatives from 1868 to 1870, from 1874 to 1880, and again in 1889.

+Another notable political figure with roots in the county was John H. Kerr, born in Yanceyville, who represented North Carolina's 2nd district in the United States House of Representatives for fifteen consecutive terms from 1923 to 1953.
-Donna Edwards, a former U.S. congresswoman who represented Maryland's 4th congressional district from 2008 to 2017 and the first African American woman to represent Maryland in Congress, was born in Yanceyville.

-As a Democrat, Edwards served on key committees and championed various legislative initiatives.
-Her notable accomplishments include adding Maryland to the Afterschool Suppers Program, advocating for historically Black colleges and women's reproductive rights, and introducing a constitutional amendment to repeal the Supreme Court’s landmark Citizens United decision.
+Donna Edwards, a former U.S. congresswoman who represented Maryland's 4th congressional district from 2008 to 2017 and was the first African American woman to represent Maryland in Congress, was born in Yanceyville.
+A Democrat, she served on several congressional committees and supported historically Black colleges, women's reproductive rights, and a constitutional amendment to overturn the Supreme Court's Citizens United decision.

 Depiction in the arts

 The 2008 documentary Meeting David Wilson followed an African American filmmaker tracing his family lineage, which led him from Ghana to Caswell County.
 There, he discovered that his ancestors had been enslaved on a tobacco plantation still owned by the same family that had controlled it before the Civil War.
 The filmmaker, David Wilson, met the current owner, also named David Wilson, to explore the land and the intertwined history of their families, shaped by the legacy of slavery.

-Writers, including Alex Haley, and artists, such as Maud Gatewood, have also referenced Caswell County’s history in their work.
+Writers, including Alex Haley, and artists, such as Maud Gatewood, have also referenced Caswell County's history in their work.
 The county was mentioned in Haley's 1977 television miniseries Roots, where it was cited as the location of champion cockfighter and plantation owner Tom Moore's (Chuck Connors) estate.
 When Gatewood designed the county seal in 1974, she included two large tobacco leaves as a symbol of the crop's long-standing prominence in the area.